 Presentation from Stuart Gibb from Jacobs and panel discussion chaired by Councillor Jen Layden, Glasgow City Council:

-- Christine Francis, digital infrastructure manager, Glasgow City Council
+- Christine Francis, digital infrastructure manager at Glasgow City Council

 Debate in Parliament